electric-eloquence/fepper/README.md

   * If you Set-ExecutionPolicy to allow ps1 scripts, you can also enter `.\fepper.ps1 [task]`

 ### <a id="update"></a>Update
-Run `fp update` to download and install the latest core updates.
+Run `fp update` to download and install the latest updates.

 ### <a id="configure"></a>Configure
 Edit `pref.yml` to customize preferences and to view further documentation in